idaholab/fenix/doc/content/getting_started/installation.md

 git submodule update contrib/moab
 ```

+!alert! tip title=Disabling Cardinal
+Cardinal is an optional dependency of FENIX and can be disabled to speed up build times, if Cardinal
+capabilities are not needed.
+This can be done by simply not downloading the Cardinal submodule
+(i.e., not performing the `git submodule update cardinal` command as well as the following Cardinal
+dependency update commands above.)
+!alert-end!

 Both sets of instructions assume that your copy of FENIX is stored in `~/projects` and that the [idaholab/FENIX](https://github.com/idaholab/FENIX)
 git remote is labeled `upstream`.
 Use `git remote -v` in the FENIX repository location to check for
 this and change the commands as necessary.
 Finally, FENIX can be re-compiled and re-tested.